 Not all public domain images are things of the past.
 Some have been donated into the public domain by generous, and often quite talented, photographers and graphic designers.
 Varying in size from dozens to hundreds of images, here’s a handful of our favorite modern public domain galleries.

-A photographer and graphic designer from Georgia created this repository for images in the public domain.
-Little but fierce, this archive isn’t strictly modern: it’s divided into Modern, Vintage, and Weekly images.
+Small yet fierce, this archive isn’t strictly modern: it’s divided into Modern, Vintage, and Weekly images.

 Life of Pix is a curated folder of images donated to the public domain.
 If a photographer’s work is accepted, their photos are added to the site’s 85 pages of images.
 Happy hunting!